 Feeling slighted by someone you trust can be an emptying experience.
 Ethical leaders learn to let go.
 This is what, "Honor your father and mother" means.

 In Practice: Have a bad boss?
-Girlfriend cheat on your?
+Girlfriend cheats on you?
 Parents steal your cash?
 Appreciate that you can come out of that situation a stronger person and that you can escape a recurring problem if you choose to.
-If you feel that someone is beneath you then do not fall for the easy bait of “punching down.”
+If you feel that someone is beneath you then do not fall for the easy bait of "punching down."
 There are bigger fish to fry.
 Your life still has room to improve.

 6. Fight defensively and courageously

 Ethical leaders are not pushovers.
 It is considered okay to fight back if you are legitimately threatened.
 Just be wary not to escalate too quickly.
-Two male lobsters will flash their claws, stand tall, wave antennae and blow jets of hormones signalling their health to opponents before an attack.
+Two male lobsters will flash their claws, stand tall, wave antennae and blow jets of hormones signaling their health to opponents before an attack.
 Learn to take a measured approach to your opponents, and be careful not to treat all opponents as enemies.